Case Study · 01

 The room

 Janus et Cie is a B2B luxury furniture house with a global trade-only catalog.
-The engagement: replace a legacy storefront with a Hydrogen-based site that handles thousands of variant configurations without losing the editorial register the brand is known for.
+The engagement: replace a legacy storefront with a Hydrogen platform that carries roughly 19,600 legacy SKUs' worth of configuration without losing the editorial register the brand is known for.

 The work spans three layers.
 A storefront customers browse.
 An embedded admin the merchandising team operates.
 A decision substrate that ranks assortment from catalog signals.